yzyii/luashitacast/README.md

 [Additional Toggles]
-/nuke   - toggles Elemental Magic between regular DMG and MACC sets /idle   - toggles between using 2 different idle sets (REG and ALT) /yellow - equips gear to lower HP on pre-cast
+/nuke   - toggles Elemental Magic between regular DMG and MACC sets /idle   - toggles between using 2 different idle sets (REG and ALT) /yellow - equips gear to lower HP on pre-cast.
+This is on by default.
 /mb     - equips gear that gives bonuses to magic burst damage when casting nukes

 [Overrides]